 Hacking down walls in a home is fairly common – especially when your home lies on the smaller end of the spectrum.
 Still, these are few and far between with most homeowners opting to preserve the existing walls in their homes for things like a study room or guest room.
 But once in a blue moon we chance upon homeowners who go against the grain and do the exact opposite.

 Meet Yi Ting and Wen Xiang, the homeowners behind the home Instagram account @ourbareloft.
 The adventurous pair bypassed having an interior designer and main contractor and proceeded to hack down almost every available wall in their 3-room Bidadari BTO flat.
-THe final bill for their self-managed reno project only amounted to $15,000 with another $15,000 thrown in for furniture and appliances.
+The final bill for their self-managed reno project only amounted to $15,000 with another $15,000 thrown in for furniture and appliances.

 A look at the original floor plan